Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Introduction

 We emphasize that the sample complexity of this estimator is optimal up to polylogarithmic factors.
 However, the estimator is not computationally efficient.
 An interesting open problem is to design an estimator matching the guarantee of Theorem~\ref{thm:main-intro-g} with running time polynomial in the dimension.

 \mypar{Beyond Gaussian Distributions.} A natural question is how much the assumption of Gaussian data can be relaxed without blowing up the sample complexity.
-Our second result is an alternative estimator, based on a completely different technique, that will give a similar guarantee for any distribution with \emph{subgaussian tails}.
+Our second result is an alternative estimator, based on a completely different technique, that gives similar guarantees for any distribution with \emph{subgaussian tails}.
 For our purposes, we say that $P$ with mean $\mu$ and covariance $\Sigma$ is subgaussian if, for every direction $u \in \R^d$, the tails of the distribution decay as fast as a univariate normal distribution with mean $u^T \mu$ and variance $C u^T \Sigma u$ for some constant $C$.
 That is, for every $\lambda$, \ifshort $\E[e^{\lambda u^T(P-\mu)}]\leq e^{C\lambda^2(u^T\Sigma u)/2}.$ \else

 \fi More generally, our estimator works for any distribution such that the empirical covariance matrix converges rapidly to the population covariance matrix and typical samples are close to the mean in Mahalanobis distance\iflong~(see \eqref{eq:intro-goodness}).\else.\fi